-‘RHOBH’ Star Erika Jayne Reportedly ‘Saddened’ By Situation With Ex-Husband Tom Girardi
+'RHOBH' Star Erika Jayne Reportedly 'Saddened' By Situation With Ex-Husband Tom Girardi

 Erika's stint as Roxie Hart in the Broadway show was cut short last March due to the COVID-19 pandemic.

 RHOBH fans know that Erika and Tom led very separate lives.
 The wealthy power attorney rarely accompanied his wife to events seen on the Bravo reality show and always seemed to be working.
-When the couple was shown onscreen together, they appeared to have a cordial relationship
+When the couple was shown onscreen together, they appeared to have a cordial relationship.